JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 }
 ```

 The problem at hand is caused by the `data.frame` argument, which is set to `columns` where it should be set `rows` (for row-wise).
-Arguments are passed to the serialiser indirectly, in the form of a list set as `TOJSON_ARGS` attribute to the object `x` that is serialised.
+Arguments are passed to the serialiser\index{serialise} indirectly, in the form of a list set as `TOJSON_ARGS` attribute to the object `x` that is serialised\index{serialise}.
 We could thus change the `gio` function to reflect the aforementioned change.

 ```r
 gio <- function(data, width = NULL, height = NULL,